carbon-language/carbon-lang/docs/design/generics/details.md

 A same-type constraint is written `where X == Y`, where `X` and `Y` both name facets.
 The constraint is that `X as type` must be the same as `Y as type`.
 In cases where a constraint may be written in either form, prefer a rewrite constraint over a same-type constraint.
+Note that switching between the two forms does not change which types satisfies the constraint, and so is a compatible change for callers.

 An implements constraint is written `where T impls C`, where `T` is a facet and `C` is a facet type.
 The constraint is that `T` satisfies the requirements of